parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 001      | 5             | 4                      |
 002      | 6             | 6                      |
 ...      | ...           | ...                    |

+The original study did a simple plot with Detectablilty (X-axis) and Liking (Y-axis). <br>
+We want to do an additional....???

 ## Resources